 ADDICTION IN NUMBERS

-About 8 million Canadians suffer from addiction and 10 Canadians die in hospital everyday from substance use, where 75% of that is alcohol.
-More people die from alcohol than all illicit drug use combined, while more than 10 people in Canada die everyday from a drug overdose.
+About 8 million Canadians suffer from addiction with more people dieting from alcohol than all illicit drug use combined⁵.
+10 Canadians die in hospital everyday from substance use, where 75% of that is alcohol⁶.

 MENTAL HEALTH IN CANADA

-One in five Canadians are living with a mental health problem or illness today.
-Canadians report worsening mental health since the COVID-19 pandemic started, leading to increased disability claims in Canada with little access to support.
+One in five Canadians are living with a mental health problem or illness today¹.
+Canadians report worsening mental health since the COVID-19 pandemic started, leading to increased disability claims in Canada with little access to support².

-The Newly Institute is building and operating a network of psychedelic assisted psychotherapy clinics across Canada.
+The Newly Institute is building and operating a network of Intensive Outpatient clinics across Canada.
 We provide cutting edge mental health treatments for veterans, first responders and people suffering to allow healing and build resilience.

-Almost 300 million people around the world use mind-altering substances with alcohol being the most prevalent and about 10%, or 31 million people suffer from addiction.
+Almost 300 million people around the world use mind-altering substances with alcohol being the most prevalent and about 10%, or 31 million people suffer from addiction³.

 Addiction is the loss of control due to cravings and a compulsion to engage in substance use or behaviour with significant consequences in physical, emotional, social or occupational functioning.
 Initial use is often voluntary for a variety of reasons including to feel good (or even normal), feel better, or do better.
 For many the positive benefits that are reported with initial use fades with time, requiring higher and higher doses to get the same effect.